facebookarchive/puewue-frontend/README.md

 		host: 'http://localhost:3000'

 		// This is an optional prefix for the URI, with no leading or trailing slash
-		// See 'API notes > URL structure' for more details
+		// See 'Configuration > API > URL structure' for more details
 		uriPrefix: 'my/directory'
 	},
 	metrics: [
 		{
-			// This references a key in your API responses (see API notes)
+			// This references a key in your API responses (see Configuration > API > Data point structure)
 			alias: 'humidity',